Overview - national palliative care work programme from July 2023

 Further information about working group EOI processes and Terms of Reference will be added below as each of the groups are established.

-This working group was established in Dec 2023 in collaboration with the Paediatric Palliative Care Clinical Network to:
+This working group was established in Dec 2023 in collaboration with the Paediatric Palliative Care Clinical Network, and concluded in July 2024.
+The purpose of this group was to:

 • review previous guidance and identify a national model for paediatric palliative care that is whānau centred and meets the needs of children, adolescents, young people, and their whānau in Aotearoa